Webinar Notes: 6 Ways to Make Your Nonprofit's WordPress Site Secure from Getting Hacked

 October 29, 2019

-It was hosted by Nonprofit Tech for Good who provides useful, easy-to-understand news and resources related to nonprofit technology, online communication, and mobile and social fundraising.
+This webinar was hosted on October 29, 2019 by Nonprofit Tech for Good who provides useful, easy-to-understand news and resources related to nonprofit technology, online communication, and mobile and social fundraising.

 In case you registered but missed it, you're in luck because you can: